apidaze/apidaze-js/README.md

     npm install
     npm start

-Open your browser at `http://localhost:9000/`
+Open your browser at `https://localhost:9000/`.
+Warning about invalid certificate will be displayed.
+On Chrome, please click advanced > "Proceed to localhost (unsafe)".
+This is needed because browsers in order to use microphone and camera require site to use `https`, however server started with `npm start` has no certificate.

 # Add to your JavaScript application